 Linux hardening guide: How does it work for Ubuntu, Debian, Fedora & Co.

 Nobody is perfect – especially no operating system!
-Therefore, system hardening for Linux is also recommended.
+Therefore, System Hardening for Linux is also recommended.
 However, the implementation can be complex in corporate environments.
 This is what you should consider.

 Why is it necessary to harden Linux?